The Jon Spencer Blues Explosion: Sideways Soul (1999–2001)

-In September 1999 they released the collaborative album Sideways Soul under the name Dub Narcotic Sound System Meets The Jon Spencer Blues Explosion in a Dancehall Style.
+In September 1999 the band released the collaborative album Sideways Soul under the name Dub Narcotic Sound System Meets The Jon Spencer Blues Explosion in a Dancehall Style.
 The nine-track album was recorded at Dub Narcotic Studios, Olympia and featured a line-up of Jon Spencer on guitar, vocals and organ, Judah Bauer on guitar, Russell Simins on drums, Jeff Smith on organ and Calvin Johnson on vocals and melodica (Talk About The Blues was also recorded during these sessions).

 The Acme outtakes and remixes were issued as Acme + (UK), Xtra Acme USA (US) and Extra Acme (CD) / Ura Acme (LP) / Extra Acme (Promo Only LP) (Japan), all of which had slightly different track listings.
 Like Acme the album features different production, mixing, remixing credits and guest appearances including Steve Albini, Nick Sansano, Jack Dangers, David Holmes, Tim Goldsworthy, Calvin Johnson, Moby, Andre Williams, Jill Cunniff, Cody Dickinson, Luther Dickinson and Jim Dickinson.

-The Shout Factory! / Shove Records 2010 expanded reissue of Acme included a 22-track version of Acme Plus as the second disc.
-In February 2000, a 12" single, "Andre Williams Blues Explosion", featured remixes of the Andre Williams collaboration Lap Dance by Jim Waters/Scott Benzel and Jim Thirlwell.

 Plastic Fang (2002–2003)

 The album Plastic Fang was produced by Steve Jordan and recorded at Oorong, the Magic Shop and The Hit Factory.
 Released in April 2002, it featured art and design by Chip Kidd with the limited CD and vinyl editions being issued in a 'Fang Pack'.
-The original artwork for this album was culled from comics.

 Various editions of this album featured different track listings but there were guest appearances by Dr. John, Elliott Smith, Bernie Worrell, Willie Weeks and Bashiri Johnson.

-"She Said" was the first single taken from the album, this had a music video directed by Floria Sigismondi.
+"She Said" was the first single taken from the album, with a music video directed by Floria Sigismondi.
 On February 8, the group filmed a second live performance video at the 100 Club on Oxford Street, London for "She Said" (directed by Barney Clay).
 This single would be, to date, their highest UK single chart entry at number 58.
 In April, they appeared on the BBC TV show Later with Jools Holland featuring Jools playing piano during "Sweet n Sour".

-The single "Sweet N Sour" came out in July with a video directed by Stylewar it reached number 66 in the UK singles chart.
+The single "Sweet N Sour" came out in July with a video directed by Stylewar and reached number 66 in the UK singles chart.
 Another single "Shakin' Rock'n'Roll Tonight" followed in November, reaching number 126.

 On January 31, 2003 the band performed with Solomon Burke at Royal Festival Hall, London as "Solomon Burke Meets Jon Spencer Blues Explosion".